Hugo-GT/Audio-Gater/README.md

 - **Automatic Talk-Back Functionality:** Mutes the playback of the selected audio track upon detecting an input signal.
 (The gating implementation is very basic and will be redone with ballistic filters)

-- **Audio Track Playback with Transport:** Load, play, pause, resume and stop audio tracks (Right now, only load, play and stop are implemented)
+- **Audio Track Playback with Transport:** Load, play, pause, resume and stop audio tracks.

 - **Transport Bar:** Navigate through audio tracks with a responsive transport bar.
 (To Be Added)

 - **Input Signal Detection:** The application accurately detects input signals from connected devices such as microphones.

 - **Mute and Unmute Controls:** Users can toggle output muting with a button.
-(To Be Added)

 - **Audio Format Support:** Currently supports MP3 and WAV.
 (More formats will be added later)